Eurobeat: Italy and Japan

+From the mid-1990s to the early 2000s, Jennifer Batten worked as composer and electric guitarist with Giancarlo Pasquini and his team at A-Beat-C.

-The anime series Initial D, based on the manga by Shuichi Shigeno, uses Eurobeat music regularly in its episodes during racing scenes between the characters, and because of this it has come to the attention of some anime fans outside Japan.
-The series, as well as the video games, use a large playlist of Eurobeat songs (for example, the trio of "Deja Vu" by Dave Rodgers, "Running in the 90s" by Max Coveri, and "Gas Gas Gas" by Manuel Caramori).
-(Many of these songs also became memes.)
-There are also many Eurobeat songs based on the series itself, including: "Takumi" by Neo, "Speed Car" by D-Team, "Initial D Hell" by Dave Rodgers and "DDD Initial D (My Car is Fantasy)" by Mega NRG Man.
-Another anime called Dear Boys, which focuses on basketball, also features Eurobeat during basketball game sequences.
+The 1996 video game Sega Touring Car Championship first featured Eurobeat as racing music.
+The 1998 anime series Initial D, based on the manga by Shuichi Shigeno, uses highly-energetic Eurobeat music regularly in its episodes during racing scenes between the characters to accompany the adrenaline of the races, and because of this a narrow set of Eurobeat has come to the attention of some anime fans outside Japan.
+The series, as well as the Arcade Stage video games by Sega, use a large playlist of Eurobeat songs (for example, the trio of "Deja Vu" by Dave Rodgers, from Second Stage "Running in the 90s" by Max Coveri, from First Stage, Arcade Stage 2 and Special Stage and "Gas Gas Gas" by Manuel from Fifth Stage and Arcade Stage 5; all of which later became internet memes where these songs are played with video footage of rapidly moving objects or people).
+There are also some Eurobeat songs based on the series itself, such as "Takumi" by Neo, "Speed Car" by D-Team from Fourth Stage, Arcade Stage 4 and Extreme Stage and "DDD Initial D (My Car is Fantasy)" by Mega NRG Man from Fifth Stage.
+Initial D's successor, MF Ghost, the 2023 anime uses Eurobeat as background music in the same way as its predecessor.
+Another 2003 anime called Dear Boys, which focuses on basketball, also features Eurobeat during basketball game sequences.

-In 1998, Bemani, a branch of the video game company Konami made a hit video dance machine, Dance Dance Revolution.
+In 1998, Bemani, a branch of the video game company Konami, made a hit video dance machine, Dance Dance Revolution.
 The game acquired Eurobeat songs from the Dancemania compilation series published by Toshiba EMI.
 Though there was not much Eurobeat from 2006's SuperNOVA on, the series still features some tracks as of 2021.
 Other music games in Konami's lineup feature a large number of Eurobeat tracks, including Beatmania, Beatmania IIDX, jubeat, and many more.
 The popularity of the genre also led Konami to create a Para Para game, ParaParaParadise, though it was less successful than their other series.

+Wangan Midnight the Movie, which was a 2009 film adaptation of the manga and anime series of the same name, features some Eurobeat songs, though only in some scenes as it has an original score playing through race sequences.
+Similarly, the Wangan Midnight Maximum Tune arcade games by Namco feature a trance soundtrack, in a similar way to how Initial D has Eurobeat.

 J-Euro

-There have been four types of music called "J-Euro" (Japanese Eurobeat);
+Types of music called "J-Euro" (Japanese Eurobeat) include: